-- Ithaca, New York, a much larger city than the others researched, and an entitlement city, had many more options for addressing housing challenges.
-These included detailed market studies, the creation of a housing trust fund, and greater city government capacity to address housing management issues.
+- Ithaca, New York, a much larger city than the others researched, and a HUD-entitled city1, had many more options for addressing housing challenges.
+These included detailed market studies, the creation of a housing trust fund, and greater city government capacity to address housing and community development management issues.
 Cornell University, a large institution with 22,000 students, is able to be a substantial partner in collaborative efforts.
-At the same time, as the principal city in Tompkins County, the City has more influence in partnering with the County on a variety of housing-related measures. - All of the other comparable cities, which were small towns, relied on the county or region for most of their community development and affordable housing programs, analysis and funding. - Five of the six colleges/universities have significant sustainability efforts, with a variety of creative programs occurring.
+At the same time, as the principal city in Tompkins County, the City has more influence in partnering with the County on a variety of housing-related measures. - All of the other comparable cities, which were small towns, relied on their county or region for most of their community development and affordable housing programs, analysis and funding. - Five of the six colleges/universities have significant sustainability efforts, with a variety of creative programs occurring.
 Three of the cities have sustainability efforts.
 The smaller towns' sustainability projects center around citizen-led volunteer corps and activities, with a focus on local foods and business development, facilitating weatherization, energy efficiency improvements and alternative energy systems on the part of residents, and community recycling. - Three of the communities have rental registrations and regular inspections, and the others handle rental and housing management violations on a complaint basis.
-Fees vary widely. - Community Development Corporations and nonprofits play a major role in facilitating a wide range of housing management issues, from affordable housing and senior housing development, to running rehabilitation programs, to worker training, to leveraging grants and loans, to tenantlandlord mediation and education.
-They are supported by a wide range of mechanisms including government funds, sale of rehabilitated homes, grants, donations, fundraisers and events, in-kind donations, and volunteer labor. - Community Land Trusts, another type of nonprofit, can play a role in keeping certain types of housing affordable over the long term. - Rehabilitation programs can be quite creative, ranging from tool lending libraries and workshops, to volunteer corps doing small repairs for seniors, to leveraging funding for rehabs for low-income families, to using social media to raise energy and interest in renovation, to training youth in construction trades and restoration skills. - Local banks, businesses and colleges are key partners in providing low-interest loan products, grant and incentive programs, and assistance to promote affordable housing and good property maintenance.
+Fees vary widely. - Community Development Corporations and nonprofits play a major role in facilitating a wide range of housing management issues, from affordable housing and senior housing development, to running rehabilitation programs, to worker training, to leveraging grants and loans, to tenant-landlord mediation and education.
+All of the communities leverage nonprofit capacity for affordable housing construction, rehabilitation and management four of them (Hanover, Tuskegee, Middlebury and Groce City) at the county/regional level.
+These community development nonprofits are supported by a wide range of mechanisms including government funds, sale of rehabilitated homes, grants, donations, fundraisers and events, in-kind donations, and volunteer labor. - Community Land Trusts, another type of nonprofit, can play a role in keeping certain types of housing affordable over the long term.
+Addison County (Middlebury) has such a community land trust. - Rehabilitation programs can be quite creative, ranging from tool lending libraries and workshops, to volunteer corps doing small repairs for seniors, to leveraging funding for rehabs for low-income families, to using social media to raise energy and interest in renovation, to training youth in construction trades and restoration skills. - Local banks, businesses and colleges are key partners in providing low-interest loan products, grant and incentive programs, and assistance to promote affordable housing and good property maintenance.
 Middlebury College offers subsidies to faculty and staff in purchasing homes within 40 miles of the college.
 Some colleges provide education for students on tenant-landlord relations; some communities do this for all renters and landlords in general.